 Refinishing a kitchen table or dining set is a creative way to change up the look of your home.
 It breathes life into old furniture and offers a chance to create something you can’t find in stores.
 One of the most popular refinishing techniques is painting because it’s easy to do, effectively hides blemishes, and offers endless possibilities for personalization.
-But if you want to have a fully functional table with an attractive, durable finish, it’s crucial to know what kind of paint to use on a kitchen table.
+But if you want to have a fully functional piece with an attractive, durable finish, it's crucial to know what kind of paint to use on a kitchen table.

 Choosing the best paint for a kitchen table hinges on a couple of important variables.
 Before you begin painting, ask yourself the following questions: What is the table made of?
 Is it wood, laminate, plastic, metal, or something else?
 Is the surface currently finished or unfinished?
 If the surface has previously been painted, what is the condition of the existing paint?
 These factors will help narrow down your choices.

 Whatever the project, you must match the paint type with the surface material and application.
 The best paint for a kitchen table must hold up to consistent use and cleaning, all while providing a clean, smooth finish.

 If the table is made of wood or laminate, oil-based enamel paint is ideal.
 Although it can be messy, smelly, and difficult to clean up, oil-based paint offers the best combination of long-term durability and a smooth finish.
 This ensures that high-use surfaces, like dining tables, are both stylish and functional.
 Water-based latex paint is a good second option.
 Though it’s not as durable, it is conveniently fast drying, easy to clean up, and low in odor.

 For smooth metal surfaces, refinish with oil-based paint.
 For some materials, such as plastics and textured metals, spray paint is the best option.

 - Excellent durability

 - Oil-based polyurethane topcoat